Samuel Oldknow: Other business and investments

 Oldknow's other business ventures included farming, coal mining and production of lime at Mellor and Marple, and he improved communications with nearby industrial centres to sell his products.

 Oldknow was one of the sponsors of the Peak Forest Canal, which opened in 1804.
 He also invested in a turnpike road which went to Stockport.
 Oldknow's farming activities allowed him to supply his workers with milk, meat, vegetables and coal and he also built housing for the workforce.
 Oldknow used his own system of paper money to pay his workforce which could be exchanged for goods at the village shop or for cash via third parties.
 He was known as a good employer.
+One such example of this is The Garden House, developed from 1790 as an extension of the Mellor Mill complex situated on 27 acres of land to the west of Lakes Road, just down from the workers' cottages on Stone Row.
+The Garden House building itself was to accommodate the staff who managed the adjacent horticultural field and produce for the mill owner and workforce.
+Mill workers bought produce in exchange for wages.
+The site remains today as a thriving educational charity farm and growing garden, The Garden House Marple, with ruins of the original Garden House present and plans to rebuild and honour Oldknow's legacy in place..

 Oldknow was a regular worshipper at the Church of All Saints, Marple and is credited for raising the funds for its restoration and rebuilding work which commenced in 1808 and was completed by 1811, with continued improvements to 1816.
 In 1826, Oldknow donated the land for the building of its vicarage.

 Oldknow also served as High Sheriff of Derbyshire in 1824.